Factors that influence home value

 Many times, the market value of any property is determined by price per square foot ( Total sale price divided by the property’s square footage).

 Location is a prime consideration in terms of property value.
-Property close to amenities like schools, shops, public transport, restaurants and the like tend to be more pricey.
-City centres have more market value (in terms of prices) because of the nature of businesses that operate around therefore it becomes a sought-after destination.
+Property close to amenities like schools, shops, public transport, restaurants, and the like tends to be more pricey.
+City centers have more market value (in terms of prices) because of the nature of businesses that operate around therefore it becomes a sought-after destination.

 The more popular and accessible a property investment is, the more value the property will have.
 But for most home buyers who have families tend to gravitate towards the more quiet locations and the more they’re willing to pay the more it’s worth.

 Any renovations done on a property increases property value immensely, especially older properties.
 Some spaces that can really make a significant effect on the value of a home are the bathroom and kitchen.

 The outer appearance of the home can also increase value.
 One should consider tarting up spaces like the garden which can increase value up to 20%.

 Home age plays a major role in value.
 Normally when a property is brand new it attracts more buyers/investors and is willing to pay more because they will not incur any major real estate renovation costs or repairs.

 Condition of the home is another consideration buyers look into, they would rather buy a house that is well maintained than a new one that requires major renovations.

 It is important to check the sale price of similar properties in the neighborhood in order to establish the proper value.
 You can compare in terms of;